Variational methods for a singular SPDE yielding the universality of the magnetization ripple: Introduction

-The merit of SGI is that it also applies to nonlinear $G$ (in this paper, we need it for quadratic $G$)\footnote{Actually, in order to obtain the $L^p$ version of SGI in Proposition~\ref{prop:SG_mult} we need it for more general $G$, but the main application concerns the quadratic functional in Lemma~\ref{lem:commutator}.}.
-In addition, it allows us to obtain sharp stochastic estimates for non-Gaussian measures by providing a substitute for Nelson's hyper-contractivity. \end{remark}
+The merit of SGI is that it also applies to nonlinear $G$ (in this paper, we need it for quadratic $G$)\footnote{Actually, in order to obtain the $L^p$ version of SGI in Proposition~\ref{prop:SG_mult} we need \eqref{eq:SG} for more general $G$, but the main application concerns the quadratic functional in Lemma~\ref{lem:commutator}.}.
+In addition, it allows us to obtain sharp stochastic estimates for non-Gaussian measures (see Proposition~\ref{prop:xi_v_clean} and Proposition~\ref{prop:F_approx_tight}) by providing a substitute for Nelson's hyper-contractivity.
+To the best of our knowledge, the use of the spectral gap inequality is new in the context of singular SPDEs. \end{remark}

 The second, and more subtle, goal of this paper, is to establish universality of the ripple.
-By this we mean that the limiting law of the renormalized energy functional $E_{ren}$ is independent of the way white noise is approximated, provided the natural symmetry condition in form of Assumption~\ref{ass}~\ref{item:Def-reflection}, is satisfied.
+By this we mean that the limiting law of the renormalized energy functional $E_{ren}$ in \eqref{eq:ren_energy_intro} is independent of the way white noise is approximated, provided the natural symmetry condition in form of Assumption~\ref{ass}~\ref{item:Def-reflection}, is satisfied.
 In view of its physical origin, $\langle\cdot\rangle$ derives from the random orientation of the grains.
 Such a model could be based on random tessellations, which suggests a modelling through a non-Gaussian process.\footnote{Incidentally, random tessellations based on Poisson point processes are known to satisfy a variant of the spectral gap inequality, see \cite{DG20}.} This motivates our interest in non-Gaussian approximations of white noise.
 Our substitute for Gaussian calculus is the spectral gap inequality\footnote{In a Gaussian setting the right-hand side of \eqref{eq:SG} would correspond to having $L^2$ as the Cameron--Martin space.} \eqref{eq:SG}, see Assumption~\ref{ass}~\ref{item:Def-SG}.